People and Infrastructure during the War

 We suggest selecting keywords by infrastructure sector presented in the dataset for further work with the Archive's materials.

-The illustrations are taken from the Telegram Archive of the War.
+The illustrations are taken from the TG Archive of the War.